JonahLeggett/ML_Algo_Options_Trading/README.md

 ##### Alpaca API call

-In order to succesfully run the file you have to generate your own Alpaca key and save it to .env file.
+In order to successfully  run the file you have to generate your own Alpaca key and save it to .env file.
 Those files are hidden so Hold down the Command, Shift and Period keys (for Mac) to be sure you have it in the same folder as Jupyter Lab notebook

 ```
  cmd + shift + [.]